eliabieri/wg_display/project_report.md

 ### Functional

-- The software must be easy to deploy (compiles to single binary)
+- The software must be easy to deploy (compile to single binary)
 - The software must allow the user to configure the displayed widgets
 - The user must be able to configure the device via a web interface
 - The configuration must be persisted across restarts